linusjf/RIAY/HOWTO.md

    In this case, 10.
 1. Appends the Video id to the file `videos.txt` present in the root directory.
 1. Generates markdown file `Day010.md` in the `January` subdirectory.
+   1. This markdown file has a link to the Youtube video.
+   1. It also has AI-Generated summary of the podcast.
 1. Generates image file `Day010.jpg` in the `January/jpgs` directory.
 1. Appends `Day010.md` filename to the `January/compact.txt` file.
 1. Updates `January20XX.md` file in the root directory with the contents of `Day010.md`.